drupalprojects/scrollbar/README.txt

 B) Go to the jScrollPane download page at http://jscrollpane.kelvinluck.com/index.html#download

+UPDATE: You can download all the required and complementary files from my github repo at https://github.com/tplcom/jscrollpane/archive/master.zip and upload them into libraries/jscrollpane folder (see below).

 [Required files]

-1. Download jquery.jscrollpane.min.js and place it in to modules-path/scrollbar/js/jquery.jscrollpane.min.js
+1. Download jquery.jscrollpane.min.js and place it in to libraries_path/jscrollpane/jquery.jscrollpane.min.js
-(eg ../sites/all/modules/scrollbar/js/jquery.jscrollpane.min.js)
+(eg ../sites/all/libraries/jscrollpane/jquery.jscrollpane.min.js)
-2. Download jquery.jscrollpane.css and place it in to modules-path/scrollbar/js/jquery.jscrollpane.css
+2. Download jquery.jscrollpane.css and place it in to libraries_path/jscrollpane/jquery.jscrollpane.css
-(eg ../sites/all/modules/scrollbar/css/jquery.jscrollpane.css)
+(eg ../sites/all/libraries/jscrollpane/jquery.jscrollpane.css)

 [Optional files]

-3. Download jquery.mousewheel.js and place it in to modules-path/scrollbar/js/jquery.mousewheel.js
+3. Download jquery.mousewheel.js and place it in to libraries_path/jscrollpane/jquery.mousewheel.js
-(eg ../sites/all/modules/scrollbar/js/jquery.mousewheel.js)
+(eg ../sites/all/libraries/jscrollpane/jquery.mousewheel.js)
-4. Download mwheelIntent.js and place it in to modules-path/scrollbar/js/mwheelIntent.js
+4. Download mwheelIntent.js and place it in to libraries_path/jscrollpane/mwheelIntent.js
-(eg ../sites/all/modules/scrollbar/js/mwheelIntent.js)
+(eg ../sites/all/libraries/jscrollpane/mwheelIntent.js)

 C) On your theme css add one or more styles for the element you want to get the custom jquery scrollbar.